osome-iu/hoaxy-backend/README.md

 ## Can I specify alternate domains for the same website?

 Most sites are accessible from just one domain, and often the domain reflects the colloquial site name.
 However, there are cases when the same site can be accessed from multiple domains.
-For example, the claim site [Dc Gazette](http://thedcgazette.com/), owns two domains `thedcgazette.com` and `dcgazette.com`.
+For example, the claim site [DC Gazette](http://thedcgazette.com/), owns two domains `thedcgazette.com` and `dcgazette.com`.
 When you make an HTTP request to `dcgazette.com`, it will be redirected to `thedcgazette.com`.

 Thus we call `thedcgazette.com` the _primary_ domain and `dcgazette.com` the _alternate_.
 You provide the primary domain of a site, and alternate domains are optional.
-This is because when crawling we need to we need to know the scope of our crawling, which is constrained by domains.
+This is because when crawling we need to know the scope of our crawling, which is constrained by domains.

 ## How does Hoaxy crawl news articles?